armedbear/abcl/contrib/README.markdown

 The contributions to Armed Bear constitute Common Lisp only code that is potentially useful for system construction and distribution.

+quicklisp-abcl

+    Loads and installs the Quicklisp library manager from the network if not locally present.

 abcl-asdf